kush111019/engineers_master/README.md

 2. `pkg index.js -o sales-service`
 3. `./sales-service`

+# commands to execute bundle node.js code in linux
+1. `chmod +x index-linux`
+2. `./index-linux`

 # test server
-`URL/api` -> To check weather server is running and database is connected or not
+1. `URL/api` -> To check weather server is running and database is connected or not